Why Influencers Ghost Brands?

 Start here, one campaign

 Change three things and do them consistently.
 Your ghost rate will drop.
 Your content quality will improve.
-And you’ll start building creator relationships that survive competing offers, busy seasons, and a DM inbox full of brands who still haven’t figured out that this is a relationship business.
+And you will start building creator relationships that survive competing offers, busy seasons, and a DM inbox full of brands who still have not figured out that this is a relationship business.
+The Aspire State of Influencer Marketing data points the same direction: relationship depth beats reach.

 1